peterhinch/micropython-async/gps/README.md

 was received `reparse` would see
 `['GPGGA','123519','4807.038','N','01131.000','E','1','08','0.9','545.4','M','46.9','M','','']`

-# 3. The GPS class read/write driver
+# 3. The GPS class read-write driver

 This is a subclass of `AS_GPS` and supports all its public methods, coroutines and bound variables.
-It provides limited support for sending PMTK command packets to GPS modules based on the MTK3329/MTK3339 chip.
+It provides support for sending PMTK command packets to GPS modules based on the MTK3329/MTK3339 chip.
 These include:

  * Adafruit Ultimate GPS Breakout
  * Digilent PmodGPS
  * Sparkfun GPS Receiver LS20031
  * 43oh MTK3339 GPS Launchpad Boosterpack

+A subset of the PMTK packet types is supported but this may be extended by subclassing.

 ## 3.1 Files

  * `as_rwGPS.py` Supports the `GPS` class.
-This subclass of `AS_GPS` enables writing a limited subset of the MTK commands used on many popular devices.
+This subclass of `AS_GPS` enables writing PMTK packets.
- * `as_GPS.py` The library containing the base class.
+ * `as_GPS.py` The library containing the `AS_GPS` base class.
  * `as_GPS_utils.py` Additional formatted string methods.
  * `ast_pbrw.py` Test script which changes various attributes.

-This will pause until a fix has been achieved.
-After that changes are made for about 1 minute, then it runs indefinitely reporting data at the REPL and on the LEDs.
+The test script will pause until a fix has been achieved.
+After that changes are made for about 1 minute, after which it runs indefinitely reporting data at the REPL and on the LEDs.
 It may be interrupted with `ctrl-c` when the default baudrate will be restored.

 LED's:
  * Red: Toggles each time a GPS update occurs.
  * Green: ON if GPS data is being received, OFF if no data received for >10s.
  * Yellow: Toggles each 4s if navigation updates are being received.